revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-> Use the **os.path.isfile('file_path')** function to see whether a file exists.
+> Use the `os.path.isfile('file_path')` function to see whether a file exists.
 Pass the file name or file path to the current perform as associate degree argument.
 This returns True if a file is present in the given path.
 Otherwise, it returns False.

 </details>

 ---

-20.Write a python program to display only unique words from the file "sales.txt".
+20.Write a python program to display only unique words from the file `sales.txt`.

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)